Pancreatic cancerPancreatic cancer; Cancer - pancreas

-If tests confirm you have pancreatic cancer, more tests will be done to see if the cancer has spread.
+If tests confirm you have pancreatic cancer, more tests will be done to see how far the cancer has spread within and outside the pancreas.
 This is called staging.
 Staging helps guide treatment and gives you an idea of what to expect.

-Treatment depends on the stage of the tumor.
+Treatment for adenocarcinoma depends on the stage of the tumor.

 When the tumor has spread (metastasized) to other organs such as the liver, chemotherapy alone is usually used.